-Gary Snyder, father of Jazz coach Quinn Snyder dies at 80
+Gary Snyder, father of Jazz coach Quin Snyder dies at 80

 He became a charter inductee into the Washington State Baseball Coaches Association Hall of Fame in 1988.

-When he retired in 2004, he had spent 32 years in education and spent his last stop as athletic director at Mercer Island High School, where he worked for 16 years.
+When he retired in 2004, he had spent 32 years in education and his last stop was as athletic director at Mercer Island High School, where he worked for 16 years.

 UW soccer teams claim road wins